kodmasin/fiskpy/README.md

 ## Changelog
+### Version 0.7.0
+  * FiskInit class for easier certificates and password handling

 ### Version 0.6.3
   * fixed bug with encrypted keys
   * fixed small bug with text part of Element class related to unicode